Gizra/Gizra-Way-Book/how_and_what_to_document.md

 ![](images/gitbook/image1.jpg)

-Create a new branch, you will work on a side branch, which will not immediately be reflected on the official book.
+Create a new branch, you will work on a side branch, which will not immediately be reflected in the official book.
 This allows you to go wild with your edits, without the fear of breaking the live site.

 ![](images/gitbook/image2.jpg)